Benji223/TOKEN-hardhat/README.md

-# Token Contract
+# SimpleToken Contract

-This README provides an overview of the `Token` smart contract, detailing its features, administrative capabilities, and development tools.

 ## Overview

-The `Token` contract is an ERC20 token with additional features and administrative capabilities.
+`SimpleToken` is an ERC20 token contract designed with additional features and administrative capabilities.
 It extends the OpenZeppelin `ERC20` contract, ensuring compliance with the ERC20 standard and benefiting from the security audits performed by OpenZeppelin.

 ## Key Features

 - **Minting**: Authorized addresses can create new tokens up to predefined limits.
 - **Burning**: Token holders can destroy their tokens, decreasing the total supply.
 - **Buying and Selling**: Transactions involving ETH are supported, with configurable fees applied.
-- **Fee Management**: Administrators can adjust transaction fees as needed.
 - **Ownership and Access Control**: The contract enforces strict access controls for critical operations.

+## Deployment

+The contract can be deployed using the `deploy.js` script included in the project.
+The deployment script sets the token name, symbol, and initial admin address during deployment.

-## Administrative Functionality
+## Administration

-- **Admin Management**: The contract owner can appoint or dismiss administrators with elevated permissions.
-- **Fee Settings**: Administrators can modify the buy and sell fees dynamically.
-- **Ownership Transfer**: The contract owner can reassign ownership to another address.
+- **Ownership Transfer**: The ownership of the contract can be transferred to another address using the `renounceOwnership` function.
+- **Admin Management**: Admins can be added or removed using the `setAdmin` and `removeAdmin` functions.
+There is a limit of  10 admins.

+## Usage

+- **Transferring Tokens**: Users can transfer tokens to other addresses using the `transfer` function.
+- **Approving Spenders**: Users can approve spenders to spend tokens on their behalf using the `approve` function.
+- **Transferring From**: Users can transfer tokens from approved spenders using the `transferFrom` function.
+- **Minting Tokens**: Authorized users can mint new tokens using the `mint` function.
+- **Burning Tokens**: Users can burn their own tokens using the `burn` function.

-## Development Tools
+## Verification

-The project utilizes Hardhat, a robust Ethereum development environment, and ethers.js, a versatile library for Ethereum and smart contract interactions.
+After deployment, the contract's source code is automatically verified on the block explorer and Sourcify for transparency and trust.

-## Security
+## Compilation and Testing

-The contract employs best practices for smart contract security, leveraging OpenZeppelin's secure and audited components.
+The contract is compiled using Solidity version `0.8.20`, and the Hardhat development environment is used for testing and deployment.

-## License
+## Network Support

-This project is licensed under the MIT License.
+The contract supports deployment on multiple networks, including Sepolia, Arbitrum, and Binance Smart Chain testnet, with configurations specified in the `hardhat.config.js` file.